 All of the noted Green Star credits and points form part of the total targeted credits and points to achieve the required star rating.
 It is the Contractor's responsibility to ensure that their tender submission allows sufficient capacity to achieve all Green Star credits targeted.
-The Contractor shall ensure that the targeted credits are achieved.
+The contractor shall ensure that their tender submission allows sufficient capacity to achieve all contractor shall ensure that their tenders are achieved.